Emperor Yingzong of Ming: War in the Southwest

 In the first quarter of the 15th century, on the southwestern borders of the Ming dynasty, one of the Shan states, Möng Mao, called Luchuan by the Ming, grew in strength under the rule of the ambitious Si Renfa, who ruled from 1413.
 By 1436, Si Renfa had begun to pose a threat to Ming positions in the area.
 In 1438, Mu Sheng, the military commander of Yunnan, was ordered to attack Möng Mao with an army of conscripts from Guizhou and Huguang.
 Initially, the Ming army was successful in defeating the enemy, but they soon encountered supply problems and struggled to adapt to the subtropical climate.
-As a result, the weakened Ming army suffered a heavy defeat in 1440.
+The weakened Ming army subsequently suffered a heavy defeat in 1440.

 Wang Zhen believed that Grand Empress Dowager Zhang's tax policy was too lenient and saw the war as an opportunity to increase state revenue.
-As a result, he pushed for a new campaign to be launched.
+He therefore pushed for a new campaign to be launched.
 Reinforcements were sent from Sichuan, Guizhou, and Huguang to Yunnan, and in early 1441, Minister of War Wang Ji was placed in overall command.
 Wang Ji was an experienced civil official who had held the position of minister of war since 1435.
 He had also commanded the second to fourth campaigns in the Luchuan–Pingmian campaigns from 1441 to 1449.
 This was the first time in the history of the Ming dynasty that a civil official was given supreme command of the troops.
 Under Wang Ji's leadership, a Ming army of 50,000 soldiers successfully defeated the Shans.
 Si Renfa fled to Ava, a Burmese kingdom, and the territory of Luchuan was divided among other Shan states.
 As a reward for his success, Wang Ji was promoted to the rank of Count of Jingyuan, and his deputy Xu Xi took over as minister of war.
 Any criticism that resources were being drained from the North to fund the war in the South was suppressed.

 In 1443–1444, the war continued with Ming troops unsuccessfully fighting against Ava, but in 1445, Ava surrendered, and Si Renfa committed suicide.
 Another campaign took place in 1448–1449, during which the Chinese and Ava successfully defeated Si Renfa's son, Si Jifa, who resided in Mong Yang west of the Irrawaddy River.
 In March 1449, Emperor Yingzong celebrated the victory.

 These wars ultimately solidified Ming power in Yunnan, but at a high cost.
 Local rulers acknowledged Ming sovereignty and paid tribute to Beijing until the 16th century.
 Domestically, these wars were a success for Wang Zhen, increasing his prestige and reputation as a statesman, but they also revealed a lack of financial reserves and experienced generals on the northern frontier.